The long-term impact of (un)conditional cash transfers on labour market outcomes in Ecuador: Research design

-In principle, the programme imposes two conditions on grant beneficiaries.
-The first requirement relates to education: children aged six to 17 must be enrolled in school and have monthly attendance of at least 80\%.
-The second condition is that infants and children up to five years old attend a series of medical check-ups (one preventive check-up every two month for children below one year old and and every six months for children between one and five years old).
-Unlike other CCTs that operate in Latin America and the Caribbean, the programme did not set up any enforcement mechanism to verify that beneficiaries meet these conditions.
-Consequently, the Ecuadorian authorities do not suspend the benefits if families fail to comply with the requirements, making the transfer unconditional in practice.
-Although the Ecuadorian government does not verify compliance, families do commit in writing to satisfying the conditions, and authorities have always publicly emphasised the need to meet the mentioned requirements.
+In principle, the programme imposed two conditions on grant recipients.
+The first requirement related to education: children aged six to 16 had to be enrolled in school and attend classes regularly (compliance was defined as having no more than four unjustified absences per two-month school period).
+The second condition was that children up to five years old and pregnant women in beneficiary households were required to attend at least one preventive health visit every two months at a public health facility.
+Although the authorities envisaged sanctions for non-compliance (\SI{6}[\$]{} per month) and introduced a standard monitoring card as a verification instrument, the programme---unlike other CCTs operating in Latin America and the Caribbean---did not strictly enforce conditionality.
+Consequently, the Ecuadorian authorities did not suspend benefits if families failed to comply with the requirements, meaning that the transfer was unconditional in practice.
+Although the Ecuadorian government did not verify compliance, families did commit in writing to satisfying the conditions, and the authorities always publicly emphasised the need to meet the stated requirements.
+These conditions, which were slightly revised in 2013, were those in force for the individuals who were potentially eligible for the transfer and are considered in this study.

-Theoretically, leaving aside the nonenforcement of conditionality, loss of eligibility (from the presence of children or under the SELBEN index) implies benefit withdrawal.
-In practice, government employees regularly visit households to update the poverty census.
-This process might result in the suspension of the HDG.
-Regrettably, information on how often this occurs is scarce.
-For instance, the government maintains the grant as long as households have children below 18 years old.
-Loss of eligibility under this criterion should be easy to monitor, but in practice updates to eligibility status can take months or years to be implemented.
-In addition, Ecuadorian authorities tend to withdraw the grants from a large number of households at the same time rather than on a continuous case-by-case basis.
+Abstracting from the non-enforcement of conditionality, loss of eligibility (due to changes in the presence of children or in the SELBEN index) implied benefit withdrawal.
+In practice, government employees regularly visited households to update the poverty census.
+This process may have resulted in the suspension of the HDG.
+Unfortunately, information on how often this occurred was scarce.
+For instance, the government maintained the grant as long as households had children under 18 years old.
+Loss of eligibility under this criterion should have been easy to monitor, but updates to eligibility status could take months or years to be implemented in practice.
+In addition, Ecuadorian authorities tended to withdraw the grants from large numbers of households at once rather than continuously on a case-by-case basis.